socotecio/django-socio-grpc/docs/how-to/grpc-web.rst

   Regarding the progress in the grpc ecosystem lately, here is what we recommend as the DSG core team:

   * Protocol:             gRPC-web    - Connect does not support python as I write these lines
   * Generator plugin :    BUF cli     - Support ESM format, the only one compatible with Vite.
-See :ref:`Generating JS client<Generating JS client>` for usage.
+See :ref:`Generating JS client<generating_js_client>` for usage.
   * Import style:         ESM         - As we recommend BUF cli there is only ESM as import style.
 Choose js or ts depending on your project.
   * Client:               Buf connect - Support gRPC-web protocol but with better message and response manipulation.